javedali99/javed/content/blog/_index.md

 ---
-title: Meeting People Where They R
+title: Blog
 description: |
-  A blog where I practice sharing my curiosity about R. It includes notes and tutorials for my future self and hopefully also for you.
+  A blog where I practice sharing my curiosity about various topics.
+It includes notes and tutorials for my future self and hopefully also for you.
-author: "Silvia Canelón"
+author: "Javed Ali"
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only
 show_author_byline: false